dreth/dreth.github.io/blog/evaluate_crypto_projects/article.md

   - **Investor capital**: It has lots and lots of capital from investors to pump into incentivizing and financing application development and infrastructure.

-  - **Marketing**: Their marketing worked and brought some users over.
+  - **Marketing**: Their marketing worked and brought lots of deposits over.

   - <span class="red">**Is this growth sustainable?**</span>: I doubt this past growth will necessarily transition into similarly fast future growth as Solana faces serious competition from a lot of different chains which serve its same intended purpose, which is to capture value from Ethereum.
 SOL tokens should face some sell pressure once investors decide to cash out significant portions of their tokens, which could possibly diminish retail investor confidence.
 Also, the several outages and recent [massive exploit to the Wormhole bridge](https://twitter.com/wormholecrypto/status/1489001949881978883?s=20&t=AQZK6rhQnCicF_am6QcCYg) have probably slowed down its unprecedented growth during 2021.
 Solana also has pretty much all the issues I described previously, **which it could definitely improve with time**.
 However, I just don't see this kind of crazy growth vs ETH continuing in full force in 2022 and beyond, especially now that SOL is not the tiny small marketcap token it was in July 2020.